lake-wg/edhoc/draft-selander-lake-traces.md

     info =
     (
-     10,
      h'0782DBB687C30288A30B706B074BED789574573F24443E91833D68CDDD7F9B39',
      "KEYSTREAM_2",
      h'',
      80
     )

-where the first value is the COSE algorithm value of the EDHOC AEAD algorithm and the last value is the length of PLAINTEXT_2
+where the last value is the length of PLAINTEXT_2.

 ~~~~~~~~
 info for KEYSTREAM_2 (CBOR Sequence) (50 bytes)